mcavady/shopify-base/README.md

 SLACK_WEBHOOK
 </pre>

-<p>for storefront API - get this from store dashboard</p>
+<p>For storefront API - get this from store dashboard</p>
 <pre>
 SHOP_ACCESS_TOKEN
 </pre>

-<p>storefront password - get this from store dashboard / assumption for site build / remove from work flow if not needed</p>
+<p>Storefront password - get this from store dashboard / assumption for site build / remove from work flow if not needed</p>
 <pre>
 SHOP_STORE_PASS
 </pre>